jane/react-whirligig/README.md

 _default: noop_
 A function to be called after the track transitions to a new "active" slide.
 The function is passed the new "active" slide index.

+### animationDuration:_func_
+_default: 500_
+The number of milliseconds the slide animation should take.

 ### className:_classnames_
 A `classnames` compliant value (string or array of string|array|object) that will be applied as the class attribute.

+### easing:_string_
+_default: easeOutQuint_
+A function which takes a `float` representing the percentage of time that has passed for a given animation and returns a `float` representing the relative progress of the element being animated.
+See https://gist.github.com/gre/1650294 for examples.

 ### gutter:_string_
 _default: 1em_